 Our Projects

-Immediate Assistance: On 24 April 2010, the Director and three members of the Fund travelled to the earthquake affected region - to assist the victims, inspect the damage and talk with local organisations about the aid requirements.
+Immediate Assistance: Straight after the earthquake, the Director and three members of the Fund travelled to the earthquake affected region - to assist the victims, inspect the damage and talk with local organisations about the aid requirements.
 With your generous support, we were able to provide 65 truckloads worth of supplies between April and July.
 All the survivors that could be found have been found and thousands were cremated at the local Kyegu Monastery of which the KRF Director, H.E.
 Aenpo Kyabgon Rinpoche, is the Head.

-• Help a child: There are orphaned and disadvantaged children that have fallen through the cracks and need help.
-For $10 a week you could sponsor a child and provide food, clothing/blankets, medicine and ensure they have a tent to stay in.
-For information or to help please email helpachild@kyegurelief.org or info@kyegurelief.org
+• Help a child: For $10 a week you could sponsor a child and provide food, clothing/blankets, medicine and ensure they have a place to stay (usually we work with the monastery to make this happen).

 Longer-Term Action: While there have been pledges to rebuild infrastructure in the area, it will take time and progress is hampered by the remoteness of the region and the sheer volume of need.
 Families do need assistance with healthcare, shelter and with new employment opportunities if their previous work is no longer possible.